RichardSichengZhao/macpan-workshop/companion-materials_mli.md

 This additional component is related to the [reporting delay](#reporting-delays) functionality.

+==RZhao: I think if we are going to discuss this it might take a longer time and need further explanation.
+It does not seems to be highly related to `macpan` either.==

+==RZhao: I feel it is weird.
+Here seems to be a sudden jump in the learning flow: Are we still discussing comparing models with data here?
+The focus sees change to modification of the model suddenly.
+It might be better to have some general discussion and example about modification, especially with the branching in flows.==

 ### Seroprevalence

 It is often the case that [serological data can be used to estimate the